gomorpheus/morpheus-apidoc/source/includes/_jobs.md

 Parameter | Required | Description
 --------- | -------- | -----------
 name | Y | Job name
-task.id | Y if workflow.id not used | Use this to assign task to job.
+enabled | N | Use this to set enabled state, defaults to true task.id | Y if workflow.id not used | Use this to assign task to job.
 Not compatible with workflow workflow.id | Y if task.id not used | Use this to assign workflow to job.
 Not compatible with task targetType | Y | Target type where job will execute: appliance, instance, server